 There’s nothing like a regular massage.
 Massage has hundreds, if not thousands, of forms that differ significantly.
 If you prefer a particular form of massage, another person may very well dislike it.

-Pregnancy massage, just like any other massage, is tailored to the unique needs of a mum-to-be, in which safety is of utmost importance.
 Your massage therapist may avoid certain areas or pressure points and use small, light strokes instead of long, deeper ones to prevent inconvenience to your pregnant body.
-Some pregnancy massage therapists, such as Massaggi and Asiatic Thai Massage, carry out body-profiling to make the massage more personalized for you.
+Some pregnancy massage therapists, such as Massaggi and Asiatic Thai Massage, also perform body profiling to personalise the massage.

 What’s the best position to receive a prenatal massage?

 Lying on your side with your belly supported by pillows or bolsters is the most stable and comfortable position for you and your baby.
 The pregnancy massage table is specifically designed for an expectant mother.
-It may have a cutout in the middle so that you can lie facedown, which is the best position for almost every kind of massage.
+It may have a cutout in the middle so you can lie facedown, which is the best position for almost every kind of massage.
 Some massage tables are designed so that you can lie on your back during the massage.
-These tables can be propped up so that you can lie on your back in a semi-seated position.
+These tables can be propped up so you can lie on your back semi-seated.
 Some of these tables can also be elevated at the legs to reduce swelling.

-The latter type of pregnancy massage table is safest as it doesn’t put pressure on your placental blood vessels and those in the foot carrying the blood from the remotest parts back to the heart.
+The latter type of pregnancy massage table is safest as it doesn’t pressure the placental blood vessels and those in the foot, which carry blood from the remotest parts back to the heart.

 Should I get my abdomen massaged during a prenatal massage?

-Yes, it will bring the ultimate comfort to you.
-However, most pregnancy massage spas avoid massaging the belly unless requested by the client.
+Yes, it will bring you the ultimate comfort.
+However, most pregnancy massage spas avoid massaging the belly unless the client requests it.

 You can give yourself a belly massage during pregnancy.
-However, using short and lighter strokes is advisable.
-Using a good lotion or oil is also recommended.
+However, it is advisable to use short and lighter strokes and a good lotion or oil.

 What kind of clothing do I wear for a pregnancy massage?
 Do I need to remove my clothes?